Central Database Working Group

 Learning from other countries

-Considerable time and effort in the last six months has also been given to preparing the information for the second reports of information about reportable payments and transfers of value to individual healthcare professionals.
-The second reports, relating to activities occurring between 1 May 2016 and 31 October 2016, were published on 28 February 2017.
-33 member companies published their reports on their company websites.
-In addition, one company that is no longer a Medicines Australia member continued to publish its report on its company website.
-Therefore, a hyperlink to this company’s report was retained on Medicines Australia’s website along with the hyperlinks to our member companies’ transparency reporting pages.
+Considerable time and effort in the last six months has also been given to preparing the information for the third reports of information about reportable payments and transfers of value to individual healthcare professionals.
+The third reports, relating to activities occurring between 1 November 2016 and 30 April 2017, were published on 30 August 2017.
+Thirty-two member companies published reports on their company websites.
+These reports are hyperlinked on the Medicines Australia website.

-The work of Medicines Australia and its members in the six months to May 2017 has demonstrated substantial further progress on consideration of the development of a central reporting system whilst delivering transparent reporting of payments and transfers of value to healthcare professionals for activities between May 2016 and October 2016.
+The work of Medicines Australia and its members in the six months to November 2017 demonstrates further progress in respect of the development of a CRS whilst delivering transparent reporting of payments and transfers of value to healthcare professionals for activities between November 2016 and April 2017.

 Downloadable PDF is also available.